 Data Analytical Process

-- Creating Presentations for Communicating Findings to Stakeholders: Data analysts create reports and presentations to effectively communicate their understandings and results to management teams, customers, and other stakeholders.
+- Creating Presentations for Communicating Findings to Stakeholders: Data analysts create reports and presentations to effectively communicate their understandings and results to the management teams, customers, and other stakeholders.
 At this point, the key findings are outlined, illustrations are provided, and useful recommendations grounded on the analysis are made.

 Data Science vs. Data Analytics: Which One is Right For You?